3rd Quarter classes begin the week of Jan 12, 2026.

 Day(s): Thu

-Open Spots: 3
+Open Spots: 1

-In Digital Lab, students will explore conceptualization, level design, graphics, sounds, and simple coding to make their first video game in a 2D platformer environment.
+In Digital Lab, students will explore conceptualization, level design, graphics, sounds, and simple coding to make their first video game in a 3D developer environment.
 Digital Lab is a computer lab environment in which students work through the Black Rocket curriculum under the direction of computer science coaches.
 The lab environment allows students to enroll at any quarter, fosters brand new coders, and encourages those with prior coding experience.
 In the "Intro" level of a course (i.e., Part 1), students will work through the fundamentals of a new digital skill.
 In the "Continuing" level (i.e., Part 2), students who continue from "Intro" will develop new skills and will design and code an individual project.
 New students who enroll in Part 2, "Intro/Continuing" will begin with the introductory lessons.
 In order to differentiate instruction between new and continuing students, coaches work with small pull-out groups, pairs, or individuals to provide additional support as needed.
 The class tuition includes a student technology fee that covers the use of instructor-provided classroom laptops loaded with the required software, applications, and licenses.
 At the end of the class, students will receive access to Black Rocket's interactive learning platform to continue their coding journey at home.
 Topics in this Series: Design a 2D Video Game (Quarters 1, 2); Design a 3D Video Game (Quarters 3, 4).

 2:00 pm-2:55 pm